sumwale/ybox/README.md

 ybox-cmd ybox-arch_apps -- ls -l
 ```

-The default profiles also link the .bashrc and starship configuration files from your host
+The default profiles also link the .bashrc, .zshrc and fish shell configuration files from your host
 `$HOME` directory by default, so you should see the same bash shell configuration as in your
 host.
 These are linked in read-only mode, so if you want to change these auto-linked
 configuration files inside the container, then you will need to create a copy from the symlink